Not sure how to teach subitizing? Keep reading for some helpful things to do, and things to avoid.

 - Can you count to check?

 For instance, with the second card above, a child might quickly see a group of 2 and a group of 3.
-They may start with the 3 and count up 2 more, reaching 5.
-Even with counting on, this is more efficient than counting all.
+She may start with the 3 and count up 2 more, reaching 5.
+Using the counting on strategy is more efficient than counting all.

-This is especially important during subitizing games, such as this subitizing war game.
+It is especially important to discourage counting during subitizing games, such as this subitizing war game.
 When playing with a partner, students are more likely to revert to counting objects, so it’s important to roam the room and coach kids for automaticity when needed.

 Emphasize quick recognition of patterns.
 This leaves brain power for other parts of problem solving.
 It’s a similar process to reading.
 When students automatically recognize words, they can attend more to comprehension.
 Similarly, automatic recognition of patterns allows students to do some “mental gymnastics” to solve math problems.
 Being automatic from the beginning prepares students for mental math.